James Linn: Politics

+Congress

 Linn was elected as a Republican to the Sixth Congress, serving from March 4, 1799, to March 3, 1801; he was not a candidate for renomination in 1800 to the Seventh Congress.
+He previously ran for the Second Congress in 1791.

+Administration posts

 He was appointed by President Thomas Jefferson to be supervisor of the revenue and served from 1801 to 1809, and from 1809 to 1820 he served as the Democratic-Republican Secretary of State of New Jersey, which "strengthened his control of the party in the state."

 Personal life

 On May 27, 1771, Linn was married to Mary Livingston (b.
 1749), the daughter of Susannah (née French) Livingston and William Livingston, the future 1st Governor of New Jersey of the prominent Livingston family.
 They were the parents of: